Reporting like-kind exchanges IRC section 1031

 Individual

-Sue sells the RP on January 15, 2019, for $4500.
-She needs to report to California the lesser of the deferred California source gain or the recognized gain from the sale of the RP.
-In Sue's case, she must report and pay tax on the $3000 California sourced gain on her 2019 California income tax return.
-She has to do this because her actual gain on the sale of the out-of-state RP ($4500 - $1500 = $3000) is less than the deferred $3500 amount.
+Sue sells the RP on January 15, 2019, for $4,500.
+She must report to California the lesser of the deferred California source gain or the recognized gain from the sale of the RP.
+In Sue's case, she must report and pay tax on the $3,000 California sourced gain on her 2019 California income tax return because her actual gain on the sale of the out-of-state RP ($4,500 - $1,500 = $3,000) is less than the deferred $3,500 amount.

 Multiple property exchanges